20.1 Introduction to APS Investigation and Assessment

 The SSW:

-2. Within forty-eight (48) hours of receiving the report if the adult is not in a state of emergency.
+2. Within forty-eight (48) hours of receiving the report if the adult is not in a state of emergency.; and

-2. Is required to have face-to-face contact with the reported victim(s) to initiate an APS investigation;
+2. Is required to have face-to-face contact with the reported victim(s) to initiate an APS investigation when the allegations do not involve the death of an adult;

-5. Completes an onsite request to another county or region for information regarding an investigation in order to obtain:
+7. Completes an onsite request to another county or region for information regarding an investigation to obtain:

 1. Interviews;